 Who are immigrants to the US, where do they come from and where do they live?

 This article was originally written for The Conversation by Jennifer Van Hook, PRI Director & Distinguished Professor of Sociology and Demography.
-Undocumented immigration is a key issue in American politics, but it can be hard to nail down the basic facts about who these immigrants are, where…News Topics: Migration Research Immigration
+Undocumented immigration is a key issue in American politics, but it can be hard to nail down the basic facts about who these immigrants are, where…News Topics:

 Local immigration enforcement was supposed to make communities safer

-New research suggests that local cooperation in federal immigration enforcement erodes rather than enhances public safety.1 An examination of three leading forms of federal–local law enforcement collaboration, by Eric Baumer of Pennsylvania State University and Min Xie of the University of Maryland…News Topics: Migration Research Immigration
+New research suggests that local cooperation in federal immigration enforcement erodes rather than enhances public safety.1 An examination of three leading forms of federal–local law enforcement collaboration, by Eric Baumer of Pennsylvania State University and Min Xie of the University of Maryland…News Topics:

 MPI Issues Latest Estimates of the Size and Origins of the U.S. Unauthorized Immigrant Population